DonaldoLR/SD-Phase1-Project/README.md

 - Background changes color depending on switch

 # Roadmap
-- Create file system
+- Create file system (**Completed Tuesday**)
     - HTML
     - CSS
     - JavaScript
-- Need library of jokes
+- Need library of jokes (**Completed Tuesday**)
     - Find the API
         - Try to find open APIs (No Keys, No OAuth)
         - View rates and limitations
         - View documentation
     - Play with the API
         - See the type of data you get
+- Handle the Data
+    - Fetch the Data
+    - Create container using Data
     - Display the data on the DOM
         - Make sure it's legible
 - Add interactivity
     - Hiding the punchline until user clicks button
     - Ability to search for different genres